mthodi/TopoScope/README.md

 # Toposcope

-This is the code for the paper:
+This is code for the paper:

 ```bash
 @inproceedings{toposcope,